 Of course, if you choose a lump sum, you will have to pay ordinary income taxes on the total amount of the distribution (except for any after-tax contributions you've made) in one year.
 A large distribution could easily move you into a higher tax bracket.
 Another consideration is the 20% withholding rule: Employers issuing a check for a lump-sum distribution are required to withhold 20% toward federal income taxes.
 Thus, you would receive only 80% of your account balance, not 100%.
 Distributions taken prior to age 59½ (or in some cases age 55 or 50) may also be subject to a 10% federal income tax penalty.

 To avoid some of these problems, you might choose to take a partial lump-sum distribution and roll the balance of the funds directly to an IRA or other qualified retirement plan in order to maintain the tax-deferred status of the funds.
 An IRA rollover might provide you with more options, not only in how you choose to invest the funds but also in how you access the funds over time.

-After you reach age 72, you generally must begin taking required minimum distributions from traditional IRAs and most employer-sponsored retirement plans.
+After you reach age 73 (for individuals who reach age 72 after December 31, 2022), you generally must begin taking required minimum distributions from traditional IRAs and most employer-sponsored retirement plans.
+If you attained age 72 in 2022 or earlier, you are already required to take annual RMDs.
+The RMD age will rise to 75 in 2033.
 These distributions are taxed as ordinary income.